 Its responsibilities include monitoring the proper conduct of exchange trading as well as the pricing process.

-The state level agency responsible for regulation of Deutsche Börse exchanges is the Exchange Supervisory Authority.
+The state-level agency responsible for the regulation of Deutsche Börse exchanges is the Exchange Supervisory Authority (ESA).

 This organization has similar responsibilities as TSO, but at the state level: